 Wireless devices have made leaps and bounds in size, cost, and functionality, allowing them to shine in many industries for data collection.
 Custom sensor networks, referred to as the Internet of Things (IoT), can be deployed onsite to monitor different metrics and relay all of this to a central cloud server.

 Once gathered, this real-time data can be used for an endless number of benefits.
 From quicker problem response, accurate scheduling, resource management, reporting, and saving costs, to name a few.

-There are a few approaches sensors can use to communicate wirelessly:
+There are a few approaches cloud-connected sensors can use to communicate wirelessly:

 - Sending data to existing infrastructures

 - Adding an ‘in-between’ device to sensors and other infrastructure

 How Wireless Technology and Concrete Monitoring Apps Can Solve Your Onsite Problems

 Option A: Sending Data Directly